CRA SimpleFile Service

 - Many low-income Canadians miss out on benefits simply because they don't file taxes.
 Some may not realize they need to file to receive benefits, even with no income.
 Others might find the tax filing process too intimidating or complex.

-- Potential benefits accessed through the CRA SimpleFile service are the GST/HST Credit, the Canada Workers Benefit, Provincial/territorial credits, Climate Action Incentive Payment, plus other income-tested benefits.
+- Potential benefits accessed through the CRA SimpleFile service are the GST/HST Credit (renamed Canada Groceries and Essentials Benefit January 26, 2026), the Canada Workers Benefit, Provincial/territorial credits, Climate Action Incentive Payment / Canada Carbon Rebate (stopped March 15, 2025), plus other income-tested benefits.

 How Does The CRA SimpleFile Service Work?